 You may be asking yourself, “why do we need a monthly family budget in the first place?”

 Well, I’m glad you asked.
 Having a budget helps you control your money.
-You tell your finances what to do and when to do it so that you can reach your goals — becoming debt free, saving more money, funding your children’s college, etc. Without a budget your money can get out of control.
-Especially when you and your spouse look at finances differently.
+You tell your finances what to do and when to do it so that you can reach your goals — becoming debt-free, saving more money, funding your children’s college, etc. Without a budget, your money can get out of control, especially when you and your spouse look at finances differently.

-Creating a monthly family budget can take some time, so be sure to schedule a time for you and your spouse to sit down together and without interruptions.
-Make sure to grab bank and credit card statements for the last three months, recent bills and earnings statements before you get started.
+Creating a monthly family budget can take some time, so be sure to schedule a time for you and your spouse to sit down together without interruptions.
+Make sure to grab bank and credit card statements for the last three months, recent bills, and earnings statements before you get started.